DavidKrau/terraform-provider-simplemdm/docs/resources/devicegroup.md

 ### Optional

 - `attributes` (Map of String) Optional.
 Map of Custom Configuration Profiles and values set for this Device Group
+- `clone_from` (String) Optional.
+Clone configuration from an existing legacy device group.
+Changing this value forces a new device group to be created.
 - `customprofiles` (Set of String) Optional.
 List of Custom Configuration Profiles assigned to this Device Group
 - `profiles` (Set of String) Optional.
 List of Configuration Profiles assigned to this Device Group